foreigners visiting in Thailand will have dealings with Thai

 entering or leaving Thailand.
 For others, it will be dealing with their

 local Immigration Office.

-CURRENTLY, THE TRAVELER MUST ALSO HAVE A CERTIFICATE OF ENTRY FROM A THAI EMBASSY OR CONSULATE
+CURRENTLY, THE TRAVELER MUST HAVE A CERTIFICATE OF ENTRY & THE "THAILAND PLUS" APP BEFORE ARRIVAL

 These pages should assist those wanting to visit or live in Thailand with complying with Thai visa and immigration requirements.
 Although the Rules are the same, each Immigration Office interprets them in their own way and procedures & documents can differ among them.
 See "More Information" below.